gmickel/memorybot/README.md

 4. Set up environment variables by creating a `.env` file in the project root directory with the necessary API keys and configuration options.
 You can use the provided `.env.example` file as a template.

+   - **Important:** If you do not have access to GPT-4 yet, set the MODEL env variable to GPT-3.5-turbo.
+You can request access to GPT-4 [here](https://openai.com/waitlist/gpt-4-api).

 5. Add some context to the chatbot:

    - Replace [example.md](docs/example.md) in the _docs_ folder with the context you want to add before starting the bot.
 The bot currently accepts **.md**, **.txt** and **.json** files.
 You can add multiple files and nest them if required.